ghostwalkerj/DCLBillboard/README.md

 The DCL Delivery System is built around the DCL API and has no dependencies on the DCLBillboard Management System, other than having the DCLBillboard smart contract deployed.
-Any smart item using the Delivery System will listen to the contract for an Approved Flight event that match the item's targetID.
+Any smart item using the Delivery System will listen to the contract for an Approved Flight event that matches the item's targetID.
 If an event happens for that billboard for the given dates, then the billboard will display the corresponding banner.

 ### Config.ts